-Continuing disclosure information is intended to reflect the financial or operating condition of an issuer as it changes over time, as well as specific events occurring after issuance, that can have an impact on both the ability to pay amounts owed and the market value of the Bonds if bought or sold prior to maturity.
-Pursuant to the Rule, each new publicly-offered debt issuance will require a written agreement (which the TJPA refers to as a "continuing disclosure certificate" or CDC), between the TJPA and the original purchaser/underwriter for the benefit of holders of municipal securities, to

-Adopted: 5/8/2014 Amended: 12/10/2015, 12/8/2016, 3/12/2020, 12/10/20 provide certain annual financial information ("Annual Disclosure Reports") and material event notices to the public.
+Continuing disclosure information is intended to reflect the financial or operating condition of an issuer as it changes over time, as well as specific events occurring after issuance, that which can have an impact on both the ability to pay amounts owed and the market value of the Bonds if bought or sold prior to maturity.
+Pursuant to the Rule, each new publicly-offered debt issuance will require a written agreement (which the TJPA refers to as a "continuing disclosure certificate" or CDC), between the TJPA and the original purchaser/underwriter for the benefit of holders of municipal securities, to provide certain annual financial information ("Annual Disclosure Reports") and material event notices to the public.
 In accordance with changes made in 2009 to the Rule, those filings must be made electronically at the Municipal Securities Rulemaking Board's ("MSRB") Electronic Municipal Market Access ("EMMA") web dissemination portal.